-In addition to these troubles with nature, they faced “hostile” cities and “unfriendly” towns which were unwilling to help them.
+In addition to these troubles with nature, they faced “hostile” cities and “unfriendly” towns that were unwilling to help them.
 The men had a “hard time…of it.”
-By the time they got to the end of their journey they had learned to prefer traveling at night.
+By the time they got to the end of their journey, they had learned to prefer traveling at night.
 This way they could avoid the worst that the landscape, and the cities it held, had to offer.

 There were even times, on the way to meet the son of God, that they said “this was all folly.”

-In the second stanza a few changes come over the party of travellers.
+In the second stanza, a few changes come over the party of travelers.
 The speaker describes a “dawn” in which they “came down to a temperate valley.”
-This is a landscape which is quite unfamiliar to them as they had spent so much time traveling through such terrible conditions.
+This is a landscape that is quite unfamiliar to them as they had spent so much time traveling through such terrible conditions.
 The valley is “below the snow line” and it smells “of vegetation.”
 It is clear from these first lines that they have come to a much better place.

 Tavern with vine-leaves over the lintel.

-He says that the pace they final came to was “satisfactory,” nothing more.
-This could be a reference more to the physicality of the place rather than the momentous nature of the occasion, but either way, it is a strikingly drab and depressing way to described the moment.
+He says that the pace they finally came to was “satisfactory,” nothing more.
+This could be a reference more to the physicality of the place rather than the momentous nature of the occasion, but either way, it is a strikingly drab and depressing way to describe the moment.

-In the third stanza the speaker halts his description of the journey and moves on to describe how he feels about the entire experience now.
-It is clear he has terrible memories of the trip, but what of the manger itself?
+In the third stanza, the speaker halts his description of the journey and moves on to describe how he feels about the entire experience now.
+It is clear he has terrible memories of the trip, but what of the manager itself?